 His “team and family” philosophy took hold, and a young group of players stunned the baseball world by winning 94 games in 1990.
-He would be named Manager of the Year that season.
+Torborg was named Manager of the Year that season.
 He followed that up by winning 87 games in 1991 before being forced out by White Sox GM Ron Schueler, who wanted to hire his own man.

 Torborg, by the way, is the only man in baseball history to have caught a perfect game from Sandy Koufax and a no-hitter from Nolan Ryan, as he played for the Dodgers and Angels from 1964-73.
 He also caught a third no-hitter, courtesy of L.A.’s Bill Singer.